 I love making soup, sometimes it's a therapeutic practice for me, it helps me shift from the salad days of Summer to the cooler days and warmer foods of Autumn.
 But not all soups have made it to my soup bowl.
 I've always had a love hate relationship with butternut squash, I love it roasted, in risotto or with pasta but I have always hated it in soup, that is until now!
 This roast butternut squash and parsnip soup came about because I bought too many butternut squash the other day, and I really wanted to make soup and well I don't like wasting stuff.
 The problem I have with butternut squash soup is the texture.
 I've never liked the silky smooth texture of this soup, it almost felt slimy to me, yeah I know that sounds weird but hey we're all different, my husband has the same issue with bananas!
 And I'm definitely not alone on this one, I know a few people who have the same issue.

 So not one to give up I figured if I roast the squash it might make a difference, I just don't know why I've never thought of doing this until now, anyway, dilemma solved, I can now eat roast butternut squash soup!
 So to celebrate I'm sharing this roast butternut squash & parsnip soup today, it's topped with crispy chorizo, roasted and lightly spiced chickpeas and a crumbling of feta, because soups deserve more than just bread.
 This soup is a real warm your cockles kind of soup with warming spices, sweet earthy roasted garlic, roasted squash and parsnips and not to mention the toppings again but they really turn this soup into a very tasty, satisfying meal suitable for your evening meal or lunch.

 Roast Butternut Squash and Parsnip Soup

-- 1 x medium butternut squash (850g) peeled and cut into chunks
+- 1 medium butternut squash (850g) peeled and cut into chunks

 - 3 medium parsnips (425g) peeled and cut into chunks

 - ⅛ tsp each of sea salt and ground black pepper

 - 3 tablespoon olive oil

-- 4 fat cloves of garlic , skin on
+- 4 cloves fat cloves of garlic skin on